ccarabine/payrollapp/README.md

     print('Invalid entry')
     return yesorno(question)

-needed to keep the elif in, so if the user typed "n" it would return False
+Needed to keep the elif in, so if the user typed "n" it would return False

+___

 ## PEP8
 <details>